QuantiusBenignus/voluble/README.md

 # <img src="assets/voluble.png" height="48px" width="48px"> Voluble - Let your GNOME desktop speak to you.</img>

-Voluble is a simple GNOME shell extension that brings a natural-sounding human-like voice to the desktop notifications used to alert the GNOME user of desktop events, appointments, e-mails, etc. Here is an example video:
+Voluble is a simple GNOME shell extension that brings a natural-sounding, human-like voice to the desktop notifications used to alert the GNOME user of desktop events, appointments, e-mails, etc. Here is an example video:

 https://github.com/QuantiusBenignus/voluble/assets/120202899/2e0d9d5e-0c18-4f8c-9219-11b3bc0e5a2d